Blendify/blender-manual/blender_docs/manual/render/workflows/multiview/usage.rst

 .. note:: Full Screen Stereo 3D Modes

-   If you have a 3D display most of the time you will use it to see in stereo 3D you will have to go to the fullscreen mode.
+   If you have a 3D display most of the time, you will use it to see in stereo 3D, you will have to go to the fullscreen mode.
    In fact some modes will only work in the full window mode that hides most of the user interface from the work area.
    In this case it is recommended to work with two monitors,